-A number of historic roads came through Riley County.
-Colonel John C. Fremont on his second expedition in 1843 followed the rivers and streams to the present site of Fort Riley.
-The Leavenworth and Pike’s Peak Express stage line crossed the county by way of the fort, which was also a station on the Butterfield Overland Despatch route, and the south branch of the California Trail ran through by Manhattan.
+Several historic roads came through Riley County.
+Colonel John C. Fremont, on his second expedition in 1843, followed the rivers and streams to the present site of Fort Riley.
+The Leavenworth and Pike’s Peak Express stage line crossed the county by way of the fort, which was also a station on the Butterfield Overland Despatch route, and the south branch of the California Trail ran by Manhattan.

-The first white men in the area were at Fort Riley, established in 1853, at the junction of the Smoky Hill and Republican Rivers, to protect travelers along the many trails through the area.
+The first white men in the area were at Fort Riley, established in 1853, at the Smoky Hill and Republican Rivers‘ junction to protect travelers along the many trails through the area.
 The first white man to settle in the county was Samuel Dyer of Tennessee, who operated a government ferry at Juniata or Dyer’s Crossing on the Big Blue River, a few miles above the present city of Manhattan, in the latter part of 1853.
-This settlement was at the crossing of the Fort Leavenworth to Fort Riley road.
+This settlement was at the Fort Leavenworth-Fort Riley Road crossing.

 The county derived its name from Fort Riley, and the first capital of the territory was at Pawnee, just east of the military reservation two miles from the fort, where the old building used as the first capitol still stands.
 Dr. William A. Hammond, Captain Nathaniel Lyon, Robert Klotz, Robert Wilson, and several others had settled there before the legislature met on July 2, 1855.
-When the site of the capitol was declared to be illegally situated on Indian reservation land, it closed down in August 1855.
+When the capitol site was declared illegally situated on Indian reservation land, it closed in August 1855.

-A number of other towns also quickly developed, including Ogden, which got most of its initial settlers from the defunct town of Pawnee.
-The Ogden settlement was comprised mostly of pro-slavery advocates as did the original town or Randolph, originally settled by Gardner Randolph who came to Kansas from Tennessee to build a plantation home near the mouth of Fancy Creek.
+Several other towns also quickly developed, including Ogden, which got most of its initial settlers from the defunct town of Pawnee.
+The Ogden settlement was primarily comprised of pro-slavery advocates, as did the original town or Randolph, initially settled by Gardner Randolph, who came to Kansas from Tennessee to build a plantation home near the mouth of Fancy Creek.
 All the other towns settled in Riley County during the territorial years would be settled primarily with people who were Free-State advocates.

 Manhattan was also founded early through the efforts of four separate town-founding groups.

-Some of the first post offices in the county were in Ashland, established in 1853; one in Zeandale township, in 1857; Stanton, in May Day township in 1869; Ogden and Riley Center.
-The first schools in the county were at Manhattan and in Ashland Township in 1857.
-The next year a school was opened in Zeandale Township, with Grant and Ogden townships following in 1859.
+Some of the first post offices in the county were in Ashland, established in 1853; one in Zeandale Township in 1857, Stanton in May, Day Township in 1869, Ogden, and Riley Center.
+The first schools in the county were in Manhattan and Ashland Township in 1857.
+The following year a school was opened in Zeandale Township, with Grant and Ogden Townships following in 1859.

-The development of the Kansas Pacific Railroad through Manhattan and Ogden in 1866, provided much growth to the two towns, and over the years, a number of other lines were added to the county.
+The development of the Kansas Pacific Railroad through Manhattan and Ogden in 1866 provided much growth to the two towns, and several other lines were added to the county over the years.
 As Riley County continued to attract more settlers, more towns were developed, many of which no longer exist today.

 In 1870 a colony of Welsh settlers organized the town of Powys, located about two miles east of present-day Bala.
-When they were unable to find enough water, they relocated two miles west and formed the town of Bala in 1871.
-The Bala school closed in 1964 and the post office suspended delivery in 1966, leaving the old settlement a ghost town.
+When they could not find enough water, they relocated two miles west and formed the town of Bala in 1871.
+The Bala school closed in 1964, and the post office suspended delivery in 1966, leaving the old settlement a ghost town.

-Other towns were settled on the trade routes including May Day in 1871 and Bodaville in 1885, neither one of which exists today.
+Other towns were settled on the trade routes, including May Day in 1871 and Bodaville in 1885, neither of which exists today.
 Other old settlements included Peach Grove, Swede Creek, Center Hill, Parallel, Tabor Valley, Deep Creek, Rose Hill, Alert, Grandview, and Mariadahl.

-Two resort communities were also established including Blasing Springs in 1882, which provided mineral water for medicinal drinking and bathing.
-The three-story hotel that once stood there was destroyed by a tornado in 1943.
-Another was Manhattan Beach, also called the Eureka Lake Resort, which was built by C.P.
+Two resort communities were also established, including Blasing Springs, in 1882, which provided mineral water for medicinal drinking and bathing.
+A tornado destroyed the three-story hotel that once stood there in 1943.
+Another was Manhattan Beach, also called the Eureka Lake Resort, built by C.P.
 Dewey in 1899 on an elbow lake of the Kansas River.
-The flood of 1903 destroyed the lake and the resort was later sold.
+The flood of 1903 destroyed the lake, and the resort was later sold.

 Riley County Kansas